 Project Activities

-This study will use original data collection and a randomized controlled design to explore the effects of grouping in the context of language- and discussion-based literacy instruction.
+This study used original data collection and a randomized controlled design to explore the effects of grouping of English learners in the context of language- and discussion-based literacy instruction.

 Structured Abstract